 Phathom Pharmaceuticals Presents New Data Evaluating First-in-Class Potassium-Competitive Acid Blocker (PCAB) Vonoprazan as Novel On-Demand Treatment in NERD at American College of Gastroenterology (ACG) 2022 Annual Scientific Meeting

-/EIN News/ -- FLORHAM PARK, N.J., Oct.
-23, 2022 (GLOBE NEWSWIRE) -- Phathom Pharmaceuticals, Inc. (Nasdaq: PHAT), a biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal diseases and disorders, announced today that detailed results from an investigational Phase 2 study evaluating the efficacy of vonoprazan in non-erosive gastroesophageal reflux disease (NERD) and other data will be presented at the American College of Gastroenterology (ACG) 2022 Annual Scientific Meeting, being held October 21-26 in Charlotte, NC.
+FLORHAM PARK, N.J., Oct.
+23, 2022 (GLOBE NEWSWIRE) -- Phathom Pharmaceuticals, Inc. PHAT, a biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal diseases and disorders, announced today that detailed results from an investigational Phase 2 study evaluating the efficacy of vonoprazan in non-erosive gastroesophageal reflux disease (NERD) and other data will be presented at the American College of Gastroenterology (ACG) 2022 Annual Scientific Meeting, being held October 21-26 in Charlotte, NC.

 PHALCON-NERD On-Demand